12 Creative Christmas Activities for Kids

 With our simple ideas, kids can transform pretty ribbons into a magic wand like the Moshling Fairy’s and create a festive Christmas Tree ornament using ordinary materials.

-Kids will also be inspired to practice their penmanship, with the hope of return on their effort: Our printable letter template lets them direct their handwritten gift requests to Father Christmas and Willow the Dainty Deer.
+Kids will also be inspired to practice their penmanship, with the hope of a return on their effort: Our printable letter template lets them direct their handwritten gift requests to Father Christmas and Willow the Dainty Deer.
 (And if parents read it too, we won’t tell!)

 Twistmas Tree Personalized Reindeer Bauble